-- 1.3 The Core Strategy is supported by four documents.
-They are the: - Sustainability Appraisal, which combines the statutory requirement for all land use plans within the Local Development Framework to be assessed to ensure they contribute to sustainable development, with the Strategic Environmental Assessment required by EU Directive EC/2001/42; - Appropriate Assessment, which assesses the impact of the Core Strategy on sites designated as of European importance for their nature conservation value.
-This is required by the 1997 Habitats Regulations, as amended by the Conservation (Natural Habitats) (Amendment) Regulations 2007, Schedule 1; - Consultation Statement, outlining the consultation processes undertaken in the preparation of the Core Strategy; and - Infrastructure Strategy, which sets out how and when proposals will be implemented, funding resources and responsibility for projects.

-1.4 Copies of these documents are available at:
+- 1.3 The Core Strategy is supported by three documents.
+They are the: - Sustainability Appraisal

+This combines the statutory requirement for all land use plans within the Local Development Framework to be assessed to ensure they contribute to sustainable development, with the Strategic Environmental Assessment required by EU Directive EC/2001/42;

+- Appropriate Assessment.
+An assessment of the impact of the Core Strategy on sites designated as of European importance for their nature conservation value.
+This is required by the 1997 Habitats Regulations, as amended by the Conservation (Natural Habitats) (Amendment) Regulations 2007, Schedule 1; - Consultation Statement, outlining the consultation processes undertaken in the preparation of the Core Strategy. - 1.4 Copies of these documents are available at:

-Planning Services Reception Gloucester House 72 Church Road Stockton on Tees, TS18 1TW or on our website: www.stockton.gov.uk/spatialplanning.
+Planning Services Reception Gloucester House 72 Church Road Stockton on Tees, TS18 1TW,

+Or on our website: www.stockton.gov.uk/spatialplanning.
 They are also available at all libraries in the Borough.